Solar Panels in Faithlegg, Co. Waterford

 A Building Energy Rating (BER) assessment is required after installing solar panels to claim the SEAI grant.
 A BER assessor visits your home and rates its energy efficiency from A1 to G. Solar panels typically improve your BER by 1-2 grades.
 The assessment costs around €150-€200.

-Is my roof suitable for solar panels in Faithlegg?
+What roof direction is best for solar panels in Faithlegg?

 Sources